cloudmailin/docs.cloudmailin.com/docs/custom_domains.md

 Note that both of these methods will prevent you from receiving regular email on this domain so we recommend using a subdomain such as mail.example.com.
 If you only want to receive email one one email address we recommend you [set up a forwarding account](forwarding) on your domain.

+You can also setup wildcard DNS entries to point to CloudMailin.
+For example you could enter \*.example.com as your custom domain so long as there is a DNS entry for \*.example.com that is either a CNAME or has MX records pointing to CloudMailin.

 ## Adding a CNAME
 Using a CNAME is the preferred method of pointing your domain at our email servers.
 This method means that whenever we change the locations or names of our mail servers your DNS record will always be up to date with the latest details.
 To add use this method create a CNAME record pointing to: